 Over the years, Sondra had learned about Nexus through her NA sponsor, a Nexus alum, as well as other ladies who had come through the program.
 But it wasn’t until her experience working at Nexus, that she truly understood its impact on the community and on women’s lives.
 She looks forward to waking up in the morning and arrives in time to greet the moms and take the children to their classrooms.
 “These children are amazing,” Sondra beams.
 “Getting the chance to watch them grow, even if it’s a short time that they are here, you see such a magnificent change in them.”
 Sondra’s passion for her job is shared by her teachers who she says help create a loving atmosphere where children can grow and succeed.

-Today, Sondra is thankful that her prayer during those dark days was unanswered because sobriety has given her the life that she has now.
+Today, Sondra is thankful that her prayer during those dark days was unanswered because recovery has given her the life that she has now.
 In her free time, she enjoys reading crime and psychological thrillers as well as outdoor activities like swimming, horseback riding, and walking in nature.
 She would like to travel overseas when she retires and see the rest of the world.
 She also hopes to save enough money to go on mission trips with her church to help in other countries.
 Looking back at her recovery journey, Sondra says, “I want everybody to know that there’s such a great life after recovery.
 You can stay on the path.
 If you do the work, life just begins to happen.
 Just keep walking the path, just keep doing the next right thing and one day you’ll look up and you’ll have 19, 20 years.
 It’s just taking that first step.”

 September holds even more reasons to celebrate with Nexus participating in Communities Foundation of Texas’ North Texas Giving Day!
 Join thousands of North Texans for a an 18-hour online giving event designed to empower every person to give back to their community by supporting local nonprofits and causes they care about in one easy-to-use platform.
 In celebration of our 50th anniversary and in honor of National Recovery month, help make our mission possible by donating to Nexus so that we can provide greater security, community, and dignity for the women and children we serve.